harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 'dummy' is an immutable Double set to a mixed decimal value of 72.56; as you can infer, Doubles are typically used for fractional and decimal values.

 'isCorrect' is a Boolean, a type that only has two possible values:  true or false.
-Booleans come in handy more often than one might think; for example, say your program grades students' exams and you want to know whether a student's answer to a question was correct.
-You might store the answer to that question in a Boolean!
+Booleans come in handy more often than one might think; for example, say you built a program that grades students' exams and you want to know whether a student's answer to a question was correct.
+You might store this property in a series of Boolean variables for every question, with `true` being that the student answered correctly, and `false` being that they didn't.

 Lastly, the variable 'myName' is a String.
 A String in Kotlin is simply text; conventionally, we call a String literal a "string" of text surrounded in quotes.
 So, 'myName' is a String that stores the String literal "Bill Gates."